astronomer/docs/astro/develop-project.md

 For local environments, the Astro CLI generates an `airflow.cfg` file at runtime based on the environment variables you set in your `.env` file.
 You can't create or modify `airflow.cfg` in an Astro project.

-To view your environment variables in the context of the generated Airflow configuration, run:
+To view your local environment variables in the context of the generated Airflow configuration, run:

 ```
 $ docker exec -it <scheduler-container-name> /bin/bash